 This Southern Chicken Pot Pie with Puff Pastry is a comfort food classic, easy to prepare, and family-friendly, featuring creamy chicken, tender vegetables, and a golden, flaky crust.
 It's the kind of cozy Southern dinner that feels homemade but comes together quickly, using rotisserie or pre-cooked chicken, to bring flavor and comfort to any night of the week.

-If you love comforting meals like this, try our Old-Fashioned Southern Chicken and Rice Casserole or Chicken Fried Steak with Country Gravy next.
+If you love comforting meals like this, try our Old-Fashioned Southern Chicken and Rice Casserole, Homemade Southern Chicken and Dumplings, or our Chicken Fried Steak with Country Gravy next.

 This filling bakes up creamy and rich every time without turning the puff pastry soggy. ~Jami